wincsw/ENGG1340-Project-Group-188/README.md

   - Program codes in multiple files

-    The cards' information and function will be stored in separate files (e.g. `food_card.cpp`)according to their type and access by respecting header files (e.g. `food_cards.h`).
+    The cards' information and function will be stored in a separate file `data_items.cpp` according to their type and access by respecting header `data_items.h`.

 - Random Event